-The scope of the Study Committee C2 covers the technical, human resource and institutional aspects and conditions for the secure and economic operation of power systems in a way that is in compliance with requirements for network security, against system disintegration, equipment damages and human injuries, and security of electricity supply.
+The scope of the SC C2 covers the technical, human resource and institutional aspects and conditions for a secure and economic system operation of power systems in a way that is in compliance with requirements for network security, against system disintegration, equipment damages and human injuries, and security of electricity supply.

-- Control, monitoring and switching of equipment, management of ancillary services (such as voltage control, frequency control), monitoring of operational limits and actions to maintain network security and to avoid congestion (e.g. congestion management).
-Reserves and emergency strategies, management of disturbances, restoration and resilience enhancement strategies, interaction between the system players.
-Use of PMU-based data (such e.g. WAMS, WAMPS and WAMPACS), their integration within control centre environment and its contribution to power system analysis and security assessment functionalities.
+- Control, monitoring and switching of equipment, management of ancillary services (as voltage control, frequency control), monitoring of operational limits and actions to maintain network security and to avoid congestion (e.g. congestion management).
+Reserves, demand response and emergency strategies, management of disturbances, restoration and resilience enhancement strategies, interaction between the system players.
+Use of PMU-based WAMS, their integration within control centre environment and its contribution to power system analysis and security assessment functionalities;

-- Developments and changes in the business of System Operators and their integration into the evolving environment: energy transition impact, changes in costumer behaviour, integration of new technologies, management and operation of large-scale energy storage, operation from pure AC to hybrid AC/DC systems, including cross-border interconnection, and common and coordinated activities between System Operators, between Transmission, Distribution and service providers.
-Consequences of higher penetration of DG/RES resources and micro and mini distributed generation (MMDG) increasing information exchange and controllability coming from all voltage levels.
-Interaction with market players, regulators, and service providers.
+- Developments and changes in the business of System Operators and its integration in the evolving environment: energy transition impact, changes in costumer behaviour, integration of new technologies, management and operation of large-scale energy storage, hydrogen production and reutilization, operation from pure AC to hybrid AC/DC systems, including cross-border interconnection, and common and coordinated activities between System Operators, between Transmission, Distribution and service providers.
+Consequences due to the higher penetration of DG/RES resources and micro and mini distributed generation (MMDG) increasing information exchange and controllability coming from all voltage levels.
+Interaction with market players, regulators, and service providers;

 - Short-term planning and coordination of capacity calculation and network security.
 Development and use of power system analysis and security assessment functionalities within operational planning and real-time supervision, including Artificial Intelligence and Machine Learning applications, supporting system operators.
-Automation of processes and optimisation, e.g. application of remedial actions.
+Automation of processes and optimization, e.g. application of remedial actions.